 - Strict social distancing will be enforced.
 While we can certainly wave to one another (and smile behind our masks), there will be no greeting, handshaking or hugging.
 I know that our desire is to reach out to one another, but for now it must be enough to be together.
 Everyone will need to enter through the main doors of the church and will immediately go into the sanctuary and sit down.
 We will all leave through the east door by the choir room so as to avoid interaction.
 Upon leaving, please go directly to your cars and do not mingle in the parking lots.
 The west parking lot door will remain locked.

 - Upon entering you will pick up a mask (if necessary) use the hand sanitizer, then pick up your own bulletin and communion.
 These you will take to your seat for use later on.
 Offering plates will not be passed around, but are available upon entering and leaving the church.

 - We will offer communion during the service.
 We will go through the normal liturgy, and when it is time for the distribution, we will partake in our seats.
 Directions will be given.

 - At the end of the service, we will be dismissed in rows.
 There will be no fellowship time, and we will head out the east door and get in our vehicles.

-In future stages, when the time is right, we will return to Bible class, fellowship, and more interaction.
+In future stages, when the time is right, we will return to fellowship, and more interaction.
 We want and miss those gifts.
-For the immediate now however, Wednesday Bible class and all meetings will continue to be on Zoom.
+For the immediate now however, Wednesday Bible class will continue to be on Zoom.
 Our online presence will continue; although it may look different as we transition to new equipment and we will continue to improve its look and performance.